 4 people favorited this theater

-The Queen Theater in Wilmington, Delaware was built in 1915 at a cost of $250,000.
-Seating on opening day is given as 2,000 seats.
+The Queen Theater in Wilmington, DE was built in 1915 at a cost of $250,000.
+Seating on opening day February 16, 1916, is given as 2,000 seats.
+It was equipped with a Moller 2 manual organ which had 31 registers.
 By 1941 it was operated by Warner Bros.
 Circuit Management Corp.
-The Queen Theater closed in April of 1959.
-The last movie to play there was “House on Haunted Hill”.
+In 1942 architect William Harold Lee remodeled the theater.
+The Queen Theater closed on April 19, 1959.
+The last movie to play there was Vincent Price in “House on Haunted Hill”.

 This is a description of the interior given on a Delaware history site: “Its auditorium and balcony seated 2,000 people and was designed to offer a completely unobstructed view of the screen and stage.
 The lobby walls were decorated in Alaskan marble, the only such use of that material in the country.